ajakov/Canvas-Text-Box/README.md

 # Canvas Text Box

-Native Canvas API does not have a method to wrap text onto the next line when a desired maximum width is reached.

-Canvas Text Box is a JavaScript librabry that allows wrapping and measuring text on a canvas element.
+Canvas Text Box is a JavaScript library that allows wrapping and measuring of the text on a canvas element.
 Text is wrapped inside the dimensions of the box.
 A background can be added to the text.

+Reason behind the existence of this library is that native Canvas API does not have a method to wrap text onto the next line when a desired maximum width is reached.

 ## Basic usage